-Safety is part of the Safeguard Value which supports our commitment to operating ethically and with integrity, while prioritizing safety and security in all that we do.
-We prioritize the safety and security of our staff, our physical assets and the environment in which we operate as a shared responsibility of every AECOM employee.
-Each of us have both a moral and legal responsibility to comply with all applicable laws and regulations, as well as our own internal requirements, related to safety, health and environmental (SH&E) aspects of the work we perform and the facilities we control.
-In order to assist our staff with this responsibility we maintain SH&E management systems, programs and procedures specific to each of our businesses.
-In addition, we have published a global SH&E Policy Statement and SH&E Life Preserving Principles that apply to all of our operations.
-If you have any indication that we are operating outside of our established business-level programs, or outside the requirements of our global SH&E Policy and/or Life Preserving Principles, report your concern to Management, SH&E or In-House Counsel immediately.
+Our Safeguard Value demonstrates our commitment to operating ethically and with integrity in all that we do, while prioritizing the safety and security of our people, our physical assets and the environment.

+In all aspects of our work, each of us is responsible for complying with all applicable laws and regulations, as well as AECOM's internal Safety, Health and Environment (SH&E) and Security requirements.

+To assist our employees with managing these responsibilities, we maintain robust management systems and programs specific to each of our businesses.
+In addition, we publish a global SH&E Policy Statement and SH&E Life Preserving Principles that apply to all operations.
+If you have any indication that we are operating outside of our established business-level programs or the requirements of our global SH&E Policy and/or Life Preserving Principles, report your concern to Management, SH&E or In-House Counsel immediately.

 A safe and secure work environment is one that is also free from violence.
 Threatening behavior - even if meant in jest - is never permissible at AECOM.
-If you witness or receive a threat or act of violence, report it to Management, Human Resources or In-House Counsel immediately.
+If you witness or receive a threat or act of violence, report it to a member of AECOM's Ethics & Compliance team, Management, Human Resources or In-House Counsel immediately.
 If you ever face an immediate threat to your safety or that of your colleagues, contact local law enforcement immediately, and then report the incident internally.